 What are bee products?

 Honey is the most recognized bee product, found in abundance in the hive and easily extracted.
-Once removed from the confines of the hive, honey’s natural preservative properties allows it to be handled and processed quite easily without too much risk of it spoiling.
+Once removed from the confines of the hive, honey’s natural preservative properties allow it to be handled and processed quite easily without too much risk of it spoiling.
 Bee pollen is similar in that it is found abundantly in the hive and is fairly easy to process.

 The pollen needs to be sifted to remove debris and often it is dehydrated slightly to remove some of the water content to increase longevity.
 Royal jelly is taken more and more widely as a dietary supplement, with various health benefits associated with its nutritional components.
 But it is found inside the hive in very small quantities and is difficult to remove without contaminating it.